Portfolio & Directed Field Experience

 Will Financial Aid pay for my DFE credit hours?

 The DFE, if taken as a stand-alone course, does not qualify for financial aid.
-However, if you are concurrently enrolled in other courses along with the DFE, you will meet the definition of continuous enrollment and may have financial aid eligibility.
+However, if you are concurrently enrolled in other courses along with the DFE and meet the definition of continuous enrollment, you may be eligible for financial aid.
 Please refer to our Financial Aid FAQ section for more information.